Experienced Parental Relocation Attorney in Columbia, TN | Franklin, TN

 Pursuant to T.C.A. §36-6-108(c) “ If the parents are actually spending substantially equal intervals of time with the child and the relocating parent seeks to move with the child, the other parent may, within thirty (30) days of receipt of notice, file a petition in opposition to removal of the child.No presumption in favor or against the request to relocate with the child shall arise.The court shall determine whether or not to permit relocation of the child based upon the best interests of the child.This is essentially the same analysis that the Court would use in making an initial determination of Primary Residential Parent status.

 If you are attempting to relocate whether because of the financial hardship caused by a divorce, a new job opportunity, or other reasons, an experienced lawyer that is well versed in the law governing parental relocation can effectively advise and advocate on your behalf to make this transition as non-detrimental to your and your child/children's future.
 Additionally, a conscientious attorney, such as Misty D. Parks, can use the knowledge of the parental relocation provisions to protect and forewarn client's of potential hazards and pitfalls when establishing initial parenting plans, while keeping in consideration future plans of a client following post-divorce or post-separation life.
 Contact Misty D. Parks at (615) 255-9155 to discuss your particular case or Click Here to leave a message through this website.

-surrounding Middle Tennessee area.
+and surrounding Middle Tennessee Area.

 By Misty D. Parks